oasis-tcs/virtio-admin/IPR.md

 ### IPR disclosures made by Red Hat

+#### Statement regarding IPR, submitted by Red Hat, Jan 29, 2019

+Red Hat has filed several United States patent applications that might become essential to an OASIS Standards Final Deliverable.

+The US Patent No. 9948568, "Packet Size Control Using Maximum Transmission Units for Facilitating Packet Transmission", the US Patent No. 10129148, "Table-Based Load Balancing for Bonded Network Interfaces", the US Patent No.
+9785459 "Managed Network Filter/Forward Programming in a Virtualization System by an Agent More Privileged than the Hypervisor", the US Patent No. 9934058 and the US Publication No. 20160127252 "Guest-Influenced Packet Transmission", the US Patent Nos.
+10162662, 9262195 and 10146568 "Manageable External Wake of Virtual Machines", the US Patent No. 9721091 "Guest-Driven Host Execution", the US Patent No. 9094351 "Implicit and Dynamic Receive Queue Assignment in Virtualized Systems" and the US Patent No. 10027604 "Implicit Dynamic Receive Queue Steering for Unidirectional Flows in Virtualized Systems" are relevant to section "Networking Device" of the Virtual I/O Device (VIRTIO) specification.

+Should these patents be identified as essential to the compliant implementation of an OASIS Standards Final Deliverable produced by the VIRTIO TC, Red Hat will operate, as specified by the VIRTIO TC, under the Non-Assertion Mode TC Requirements described in section 10.3 of the OASIS IPR Policy (as of the date of this disclosure).

 #### Statement regarding IPR, submitted by Red Hat, Feb 14, 2018

 Red Hat has filed several United States patent applications that might be